Cedar Rapids Divorce Lawyer

 Strictly speaking, you cannot “make” someone be a parent.
 Visitation with one’s child is a privilege that must be exercised, not forced.
 For example, if a stipulation of agreement states that the ex has visitation with his children every other weekend, then at a minimum, he is entitled to at least that much visitation.
 Upon agreement of the parties, visitation can always be modified, keeping in mind the minimum that is already ordered.

 If someone chooses not to exercise their visitation rights, you cannot force them to begin doing so.
-The only way to force someone to do something when it comes to divorce or custody is if that person is ordered by the court, and they are failing to perform.
+The only way to force someone to do something when it comes to divorce is if that person is ordered by the court, and they are failing to perform.
 Only then can the court become involved and force someone to comply through a Rule to Show Cause (contempt of court) action.

 How do I terminate my ex’s rights?